It’s time to spring clean your programmatic media plan: Here’s how

 When setting up your mobile advertising campaigns, be aware of the various performance peaks of different mobile ad formats.
 By coordinating the timing of the various elements of your campaign according to peak performance, as well as your goals, you can maximize ROI across all tactics.

 For both mobile and CTV, the question for advertisers is no longer whether to advertise in these channels.
 It’s how to advertise in them.
 While mobile and CTV are well established, specific content categories are still under-leveraged.
 For the right brands with the right approach, the ROI opportunity is tremendous.
-Verve Group has discovered content categories that offer low eCPMs but high revenue potential.
+Verve has discovered content categories that offer low eCPMs but high revenue potential.
 In 2022, consider shifting your budget to discover new areas promising high return on ad spend.

 Finally, advertisers in 2022 can’t afford to ignore the ongoing shifts in the consumer identity landscape.
 Insights from Apple’s IDFA are rare these days, and Google Chrome’s cookie deprecation is around the corner.